 What good is it for someone to gain the whole world, yet forfeit their soul?Mark 8:36 NIV

 And yet, are our lives really any better because of the abundance of all of our stuff?
 Or does the abundance of our possessions actually detract from what is really important?
-All too often our things become our gods and we sacrifice health, family, and an intimate relationship with God to obtaining, maintaining and using them.
+All too often, our things become our gods, and we sacrifice health, family, and an intimate relationship with God to obtain, maintain, and use them.

 Do you have any material possessions that would be devastating to lose, or that you would be unwilling to give up?
 If so, you should seriously examine Jesus’ words here.
 Hold loosely to the material things of this life.
 Don’t allow anything to come between you and eternal life in Christ.
 Don’t lose your soul for the sake of material goods.